 Replace the Stem:

-You can replace your current stem with one that has a higher rise.
-A stem with a higher rise will position the handlebars higher, providing the desired height adjustment.
+You can replace your current stem with one with a higher rise.
+A higher-rise stem will position the handlebars higher, providing the desired height adjustment.
 When selecting a new stem, ensure it’s compatible with your bike’s steerer tube and handlebar clamp diameter.

 Use an Angled Stem: